analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 ## Software

 This example uses the SPI v2 Library.
-To use the previous SPI library, set `MXC_SPI_BUILD_LEGACY=1` in the Project's project.mk file.
+To use the previous SPI (RevA1) library, set `MXC_SPI_BUILD_LEGACY=1` in the Project's project.mk file.

 ### Porting Guide

-The SPI v2 Library still supports the previous SPI API - meaning the previously existing function prototypes have not changed.
-However, there are functional differences with the interrupt handling for both SPI DMA and blocking SPI transactions that must be updated when porting a project from using the previous SPI API to SPI v2.
+The SPI v2 Library is still compatible with the previous SPI API (RevA1) - meaning the previously existing function prototypes have not changed.
+However, there are functional differences with the interrupt handling for SPI DMA transactions that must be updated when porting a project from using the previous SPI API to SPI v2.

 #### SPI v2 API Differences